gottacatchenall/ms_false_negatives/README.md

 and the line indicates the gaussian approximation to this distribution.
 Both resampling simulations and the gaussian approximation is applied with $n_p =150$ ](./figures/uncertainty_sampler.png){#fig:resampling_concept}

-We then consider the output prediction from an arbitrary prediction model, which is the probability $p_{ij}$ that two species $i$ and $j$ interact.
-To get an estimate of $p_{ij}$ that accounts for observation error, we resample the probability of each interaction $p_{ij}$ by simulating a set of several 'particles', where each particle is a realization of an interaction occurring (either true or false with probabilities $p_{ij}$ and $1-p_{ij}$ respectively) and then being correctly observed with probabilities given by $p_{fp}$ and
+To get an estimate of each interaction probability that accounts for observation error, we resample the output prediction from an arbitrary model for each interaction $p_{ij}$ by simulating a set of several 'particles'.
+Each particle is a realization of an interaction _actually occurring_ assuming $p_{ij}$ is a correct estimate of the probability of an interaction being _observed_.
+Each particle starts as being drawn as true or false according to $p_{ij}$, and then adjusting this by the rate of observation error given by $p_{fp}$ and $p_{fn}$ to yield a single boolean outcome for each particle (“Resampling” within
-$p_{fn}$ to yield a single boolean outcome for each particle (“Resampling” within @fig:resampling_concept(b)).
-Across of many particles, the resulting frequency of ‘true’ outcomes is a single resample of the interaction probability $p_{ij}^*$.
-Across several samples each of several particles, this forms a distribution of probabilities which are adjusted by the true and false negative rates.
+@fig:resampling_concept(b)).
+Across of many particles, the resulting frequency of ‘true’ outcomes is a single resample of the probability $p_{ij}^*$ that the interaction actually _occurred_, not just that it was _observed_.
+Across several samples each of several particles, this forms a distribution of probabilities which are adjusted by the true and false-negative-rates.

 There is also an analytic way to approximate this distribution using the normal approximation to binomial.
 As a reminder, as the total number of samples $N$